You Gotta Quintet: Characters

-He is a puppet concert master and pianist.
-He is the only real human to appear on the show.
+The only character that isn't always portrayed as a puppet.
 His age in the show is unknown.
-He's the only character who doesn't speak, as he expresses his emotions through cartoon-like body language.
+He does not speak, and he expresses his emotions through cartoonish body language.
 He is mainly seen playing the piano, but he also plays the guitar, triangle, and many other instruments.
+He has a puppet form, but it does not appear in the show often.